The C++ APIs in bind.h define

 struct smart_ptr_trait<std::shared_ptr<PointeeType>>

-A typedef to std::shared_ptr<PointeeType>, where PointeeType
+A typedef to std::shared_ptr<PointeeType>, where PointeeType is a typename (templated type).

-A typedef for the PointerType::element_type
+A typedef for the PointerType::element_type.

 :param const PointerType& ptr

-PointeeType* p – Note that PointeeType
+PointeeType* p – Note that PointeeType is a typename (templated type).

 EM_VAL v –